 You’ve almost made it through another year!
 While you’re busy studying, make sure you review the information on this page so your check-out process is easy.

 You must vacate your room 24 hours after your last exam or by the deadline in the table below, whichever is sooner.
 All residents must vacate by May 15, 2019 at 10 a.m., unless they are pre-approved by the Office of Housing and Residence Life.
 This includes graduating seniors, approved workers, members of the band, choir, marshals, and those with an immediate family member graduating.
 Transportation is not an acceptable reason to stay.
 Students that fall into one of the above categories must apply to stay late by completing the late stay form on MyLynchburg by Monday, May 13, 2018 (Once you log in, click the “residential” link on the left, then the “Arrival form” tab.).
 Students with specific and unusual circumstances, pre-approved to stay late, will be charged a daily rate fee, to be assessed to their student account.
 Note that due to construction projects, students approved to stay late may be relocated to other on campus housing.

 Note: This information is related to housing/residential closing.
 Academic classes and coursework must be followed per the instructor for that class.
-If there are any conflicts, please contact your RA or the Office of Residence Life for accommodations.
+If there are any conflicts, please contact your RA or the Office of Housing and Residence Life for accommodations.
 Residential closing does not excuse a student from missing class.